 Students must be dressed for spending the day outdoors in a variety of spring/fall weather conditions.
 Kids will be more comfortable if they dress in layers.
 If synthetic or wool clothing is available that’s wonderful because they both repel moisture, dry faster and will be more comfortable.
 But it’s not critical.

 Life Jackets are mandatory and must be worn for all on water programs.
 We supply life jackets and our boats are fully outfitted to Coast Guard requirements.
 If your child has a lifejacket and wants to bring it, great.

 - Sturdy closed-toe shoes, running shoes or boots (no sandals please).
 If there is a water component, water shoes/runners are good along with something to wear before/after being on the water.
 Don’t rely on your water shoes to be your camp shoes (they will most definitely get wet)

 - In addition to regular clothing, an extra layer for warmth (sweater/jacket), a hat and a rain jacket as weather can change quickly.
 Hat and gloves are recommended for cool weather.

 - As appropriate: Sunscreen, sun hat and bathing suit/towel.
 Water bottle.
 Any required medications.

 - A bag to put it all in.

-In addition to the list above, kids will need an appropriate sleeping bag, sleeping clothing and a clothing change.
-If they have one; a flashlight and small pillow (or substitute) are options as is a foamie/thermarest if they have one (otherwise we can provide).
+In addition to the list above, kids will need an appropriate sleeping bag, a change of clothes and something separate for sleeping in.
+Optional- a flashlight and small pillow (or substitute).
+If they have one a foamie/thermarest (otherwise we can provide them).